pedromcp90/open-library/README.md

  1. First of all, clone this repository in your system.
     ```git clone https://github.com/pedromcp90/open-library.git```
- 2. Enter the repository folder and navigate to environment.
+ 2. Enter the repository folder and execute *build.sh*
-    ``` cd environment```
- 3. Run docker-compose.
-    ```docker-compose up -d```
+    ```sudo ./build.sh```
- 5. Open your browser and navigate to [http://localhost:8080/](http://localhost:8080/)
+ 3. Open your browser and navigate to [http://localhost:8080/](http://localhost:8080/)
- 6. Ready, you can now view and interact with the project locally
+ 4. Ready, you can now view and interact with the project locally.

 ## Built with 🛠️